SKILLS & COMPETENCES

 In addition to the other two courses, students can choose an elective course.
 In previous years the 2nd semester has offered elective courses on topics like collective intelligence, etc.

 SEMESTER 3: INFORMATIon StudieS IN PRACTICE

-The core component of the third semester is an internship at a Danish or international company.
-The theme of the module is the practical reality of Informaiton Studies.
-The main component of the module is a three-to-four-month practice oriented work placement, where students collaborate on solving an issue on the basis of Information Studies in a relevant company, organisation or institution.
+The theme of the module is the practical reality of information studies.
+The main component of the module is a minimum 13 weeks (full time) practice oriented work placement, where students collaborate on solving an issue on the basis of Information Studies in a relevant company, organisation or institution.
 The idea is for students to develop a knowledge and understanding of the concrete work reality that this programme is directed towards.
 The work practice will be elucidated in a written report on the basis of the theory and methods of the entire study programme.

 SEMESTER 4: MASTER’S THESIS

 During the fourth semester students will work on their Master’s thesis.
 The content of the module will be partly direct supervision from a thesis supervisor, but also counselling regarding the academic, methodological and theoretical approach to the thesis and partly teaching on a selected group of research- and methodology related topics.

 Please consult the study regulation for more details about the courses taught during the two-year Master’s programme.